DylanNeil/WebDevCourse/README.md

 # Portfolio
+This is one of my first attempts at responsive development.
+At this point I was still putting my feet on the ground.
+This project helped me find my balance with grid systems and css animations.

-This is my portfolio page, created in 2017.
+created in 2017.